I write from the middle of things, where memory lingers like dust in corners, and healing is still in progress.

 The things I carried were heavy, but I didn’t know how to speak about them.
 I had never been taught.
 In our house, pain had no language.
 It was a silent communication.
 So I remained quiet, unable to name the sadness, the depression, the anger, the resentment.

-It was a random night, long after everyone else had retired to their beds, that I found myself compelled to write.
+It was a random night, long after everyone else had gone to sleep, that I found myself compelled to write.

 And then I kept writing.

 Initially, my writing was not about healing.
-It was a survival strategy, a way to navigate the inner turmoil.
-But with each word I penned, a transformation began.
-The act of writing, I discovered, had the power to heal.
+It was a survival strategy — a way to navigate the inner turmoil.
+But with each word I wrote, something began to shift.
+Not resolution, not clarity — but a way of staying with what I had previously avoided.

 Still Living in That House